bravobike/efx/README.md

 Note that Efx generates and implements a behavior.
 Thus, it is recommended, to move side effects to a dedicated submodule, e.g. MyModule.Effects, to not accidentally interfere with existing behaviors.

+## OTP Version 25 required

+The ancestor-key in process dictionaries is relativly new to Erlang.
+It was introduced with OTP 25 and, thus, this is the minimal required OTP-version.

 ## License
 Copyright © 2024 Bravobike GmbH and Contributors